prasoondev/Ketchup/README.md

 ### Milestone 3

 - Shift to Online SQL has been done.
 We are using CockroachDB.
 Ensure that the root.crt is in the same directory as app.py.
+- This is the final milestone, and we have done quite a few bonuses.
+We will be using render.com for final deployment.